slwu89/Individual.jl/docs/src/examples/sir-age.md

 ## Schema

 We need to define a new schema inheriting from `TheoryIBM`.
+Please note that when we use `@acset_type` to define the type for the ACSet data structure for our model, we need to set `:statelabel` as a unique index.
+This is because the simulation framework assumes that there is a one to one mapping between states and their unique labels.
+Please look at the type definition for `IBM` and `SchedulingIBM` in the source files to see what indices are expected.

 ````@example sir-age
 @present TheoryAgeIBM <: TheoryIBM begin